Art Assets programmed a range of art performances and installations during the month of July for the Water Street Pops! Summer 2013.

 Visit the artist’s website: Katherine Behar

 A return to a time before phones and internet.
 How do people meet and maintain friendships?
 A space for fun and meeting in a public square.

-Since 2011, Marco Castro has taught workshops at the Queens Museum of Art with a focus on planning and creating interactive projects and prototyping, that culminated in a mobile application for the Museum.
-Castro holds a Master in Interactive Telecommunications from the NYU Tisch School of the Arts.
+Since 2011, Marco Castro has taught workshops at the Queens Museum of Art with a focus on planning and creating interactive projects and prototyping, which culminated in a mobile application for the Museum.
+Castro holds a master’s in Interactive Telecommunications from the NYU Tisch School of the Arts.